core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

    Note that the server might already be storing a Recipient Context associated with the Deterministic Client, e.g., if that was established upon receiving a previous Deterministic Request in the OSCORE group, or already upon joining the OSCORE group.

-   In such a case, the present step consists only in the (re-)derivation of the deterministic Pairwise Recipient Key K within the considered Recipient Context, to be used for decrypting and verifying the present request.
+   In such a case, the present step consists only in the (re-)derivation of the deterministic Pairwise Recipient Key K within the considered Recipient Context, to be used for decrypting and verifying the present Deterministic Request.

-5. The server decrypts and verifies the request using the pairwise mode of Group OSCORE as defined in {{Section 8.4 of I-D.ietf-core-oscore-groupcomm}} and the Recipient Context from Step 4, with the following differences:
+5. The server decrypts and verifies the Deterministic Request using the pairwise mode of Group OSCORE as defined in {{Section 8.4 of I-D.ietf-core-oscore-groupcomm}} and the Recipient Context from Step 4, with the following differences:

    * When preparing the external_aad, the element 'sender_cred' in the aad_array takes the empty CBOR byte string (0x40).